 - Faculty are required to work with their departments and schools to meet their teaching and mentoring obligations if online instruction becomes necessary.
 Faculty cannot opt out of online measures.
 If teaching moves online for the remainder of the spring semester while the University remains open, faculty are expected to remain on campus for other activities and responsibilities as directed by their dean or department chair.

 - Faculty normally travel frequently to conferences and meetings, domestically and abroad.
-However, all Penn-related business travel has been suspended through April 17.
+However, all Penn-related business travel has been suspended.
 The suspension includes travel for scholarly and professional conferences, meetings, and research.

 - Faculty should not make risky personal travel plans that may interfere with their ability to fulfill their teaching and other faculty responsibilities due to future quarantines or unexpected delays.

-Self-quarantine is required of all faculty who have travelled in areas greatly affected by the virus, such as Italy and China.
+Self-quarantine is required of all faculty who have travelled in areas greatly affected by the virus.
 Do not come to your campus office or facilities during self-quarantine.